owenshen24/golb/contents/Habits:-Theory,-Creation,-and-Removal.md

 # A Habit Model

-There are many definitions of habits which all try to triangulate the term in different ways.
-The model we'll be working with here, which is often overlapped in these definitions is this: a habit is an automatic behavior that is cued by context from the situation [^2], [^3], [^4].
+There are many definitions of habits which all define the term in different ways.
+The model we'll be working with here, is this: a habit is an automatic behavior that is cued by context from the situation [^2], [^3], [^4].

 Habits can be thought of as your default responses to different situations.
 This model for habits is composed of two parts: the **context cue** and the **response**.